webuum/webuum-docs/docs/docs/parts.md

 </template>
 ```

-## Lifecycle Callbacks
+## Mutation Callbacks
 Sometimes you need to run logic when a part becomes available (inserted into the DOM) or when it gets removed.
-Webuum provides connected and disconnected callbacks for each declared part.
+Webuum provides mutation callbacks for each declared part.

 ::: code-group
 ```js